egonbeermat/RemoteDisplay/README.md

-# _RemoteDisplay_, a library to send Teensy 4.x screen buffers over Ethernet or SerialUSB to display on another device
+# _RemoteDisplay_ - send Teensy 4.x screen buffers over Ethernet or SerialUSB to display on your desktop
 _Version: 0.2.0_

 The _RemoteDisplay_ library, in conjunction with the supplied [Windows](https://github.com/egonbeermat/RemoteDisplay/tree/main/clientsoftware/Windows) and [MacOS](https://github.com/egonbeermat/RemoteDisplay/tree/main/clientsoftware/MacOS) client software, provides the ability to remotely display and control your Teensy 4.x screen from your desktop over Ethernet or SerialUSB.